 Up-Selling & Cross-selling

 This is where things get quite interesting.
 When you look at your ROI, it’s not only a factor of how many customers you converted but also how much value your business received from your customers.
-Up-selling and cross-selling are ways in which your business can increase your customer-lifetime value and ROI.
+Up-selling and cross-selling are ways in which your business can increase your customer lifetime value and ROI.
 Of course, not every business is a repeat business type of model.
 However, you’d be surprised how much you can tap into when focus on leveraging your existing customer relationships to get more turnover.

 Your return on investment will ultimately tell you if what you’re doing is worth the time and investment.
 But make sure that you compare apples to apples.
 For example, let’s say you are a SAAS business.
-Comparing your email marketing ROI to that of online fashion stores makes absolute no sense.
+Comparing your email marketing ROI to that of online fashion stores makes absolutely no sense.
 Ideally, your comparison should be to 1) your historical performance and 2) your industry average